Weaning From Breastfeeding: An Emotional (and Physical) Journey

 While I have loved every day of our breastfeeding journey, I have not loved every nursing session.
 I have thoroughly enjoyed meeting my daughter’s physical and emotional needs through breastfeeding.
 But the excessive frequency and length of her nursing sessions has become frustrating at times.

 For this reason, I am taking advantage of her recent obvious lack of enthusiasm for nursing.
-I have been simultaniously enjoying my limited remaining time to bond with my toddler in this way and waiting to pounce on this moment for a while now.
+I have been simultaneously enjoying my limited remaining time to bond with my toddler in this way and waiting to pounce on this moment for a while now.

 Typical Feelings While Weaning From Breastfeeding